Pompeo address to Republicans at odds with instruction to his own diplomats | Law-Order

 Earlier in the day, a State Department official told the pool reporter traveling with Pompeo on behalf of the U.S. media that he would speak to the convention in his personal capacity.
 "No State Department resources will be used.
 Staff are not involved in preparing the remarks or in the arrangements for Secretary Pompeo's appearance.
 The State Department will not bear any costs in conjunction with this appearance," said the State Department official, who spoke on condition of anonymity.

-According to the Office of Special Counsel, an independent federal agency which polices the 1939 Hatch Act, the law limiting political activities of federal employees seeks to make sure federal programs are administered in a nonpartisan fashion, protect federal employees from political coercion, and ensure they advance based on merit rather than political affiliation.
-Former U.S. diplomats could not recall a recent serving secretary of state having spoken at a party convention.
+According to the Office of Special Counsel, an independent federal agency which polices the 1939 Hatch Act, the law limiting political activities of federal employees seeks to make sure federal programs are administered in a nonpartisan fashion, protect federal employees from political coercion and ensure they advance based on merit rather than political affiliation.
+John Bellinger, the State Department's top lawyer under Republican Secretary of State Condoleezza Rice, said the agency had historically barred its top political appointees from partisan activity that is permitted under the Hatch Act.

+"As a longstanding policy, the Department of State has prohibited its senior political appointees from engaging in partisan political activities, including attending political party conventions, that are otherwise permissible under the Hatch Act," Bellinger told Reuters.
+"Secretaries of State have traditionally not attended conventions.
+Secretary Pompeo appears to have decided either to change that policy, or that his virtual participation in the Republican Convention is somehow consistent with the traditional restrictions, he added.

 ALSO READ